-Inuit was a general term for the population of the Arctic circle from Alaska to Greenland and Asia.
+Inuit or eskimos was a general term for the population of the Arctic circle from Alaska to Greenland and Asia.
 Eskimos in Canada and Greenland now use the name Inuit (inuk = human being), and “Eskimo” (eaters of raw meat) is considered offensive.
 Sea mammals, fish and caribou are important for food and the economy.
 Since there was very little plant-based food at such a high latitude, Inuits relied on the animals of the Arctic for their food, and hunted them with simple low-tech weapons like lances, harpoons and bows and arrows.

 Sea mammals such as seals, walruses and even whales were usually hunted in the winter in open water for their meat, skin and ivory tusks.
 Land animals like caribou, polar bear, musk oxen and arctic hares made up the summer diet, and some present day Inuit communities still follow this traditional hunting pattern.
 Igloos are used as a winter residence, in the summer tents of caribou skins provide shelter.
 The dogsleds are still used for the nomadic hunting life.
 Traditional weapons were crafted from ivory and bones.